Nikolai-Iakushchenko/clothing-store/README.md

 todo:

 Debug styling issue in category component

-- hing - home page styling also broken
+- hint - home page styling also broken

 - take a look in dev tools
 -